bbcmicrobit/micropython/docs/uart.rst

 .. method:: uart.readall()

-    .. deprecated:: 1.0
-        Use :func:`uart.read()` instead.

-    .. rst-class:: strike
+    Removed since version 1.0.

-        Read as much data as possible.
+    Instead, use :func:`uart.read()` with no arguments, which will read as much data as possible.

-        Return value: a bytes object or ``None`` on timeout.

 .. method:: uart.readinto(buf[, nbytes])